fedichkin/ForCodeBlog/README.md

 ## Task3
 There are two natural numbers a and b.
 Find the quotient and the remainder of the division without the use of operations % and /

+## Task4
+There are two natural numbers a nad b.
+Calculate the greatest common divisor.